© 2024 Ideastream Public Media

 My piece focuses on Miller and those two aspiring CIA grads, Emily Zhang and Rey Yaniga.
 The posters Zhang and Yaniga created, which were sold at the team shop, helped them land future illustration jobs and internships at places like American Greetings.
 That’s exactly what Miller was hoping would happen, so I call it an artistic home run.

 I got a great story and a new passion out of it.
-I’ve gone to a handful of Captains games this season, even off the clock, and plan to go to a playoff game Thursday night versus those dastardly Dayton Dragons.
+I’ve gone to a handful of Captains games this season, and plan to go to a playoff game Thursday night versus those dastardly Dayton Dragons.
 I also hope to get down to Akron to see the Rubber Ducks, the Guardian's Double-A affiliate, play at Canal Park before their season ends.
 Next summer I’ve got the Columbus Clippers, Cleveland's Triple-A affiliate, on my travel itinerary and maybe someday I’ll journey to Lynchburg, Virginia to check out the Hillcats.

 I’ll always have my finger on the pulse of the Northeast Ohio arts scene, but this unique crossover between my two passions of art and sports was a hit.